AngelJumbo/sssnake/README.md

 ## Faq

 ### Can I control the snake?
-  Yes that's the default mode or you can try the arcade mode where the game increases the speed every time you eat.
+  Yes, that's the default mode or you can try the arcade mode where the game increases the speed every time you eat.
   The controls are wasd, the arrow keys or hjkl(vim keys).

 ### Does the snake fills the entire screen/terminal with the autopilot?